aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 A choice was made in Deixiscript to limit the maximum number of "slots" of a verb in a sentence to only two: a (necessary) subject and an (optional) direct object.
 The language could be easily extended to include more (optional) complements in a sentence (older "versions" of the language had them indeed), but we chose to avoid them at the end because they may be more confusing than helpful at this stage (how many prepositions do we have to support?
 Is "in" a synonym of "on"?) and because binary relations (subject, direct object) are already quite powerful and allow one to express a large range of ideas. // cite inform 7

 So a proposition (or "Idea") in Deixiscript has: a (necessary) subject, a (necessary) predicate (we will come to this later) and an (optional) object.

+From now on, we will speak of "simple sentences", of "Ideas" and of "propositions" almost interchangeably in the context of the Deixiscript language, while keeping in mind that: a proposition is really an abstract (mental) concept, that an English simple sentence is best thought of as a feature of the (concrete) syntax of the English language, and that an "Idea" (as we are using the term) is an element of the abstract syntax (i.e. an Abstract Syntax Tree type) of our implementation of the Deixiscript language.

+Also, we must keep in mind that a proposition is the meaning of any sentence (not just simple sentences), hence the term "atomic proposition" would be more appropriate when referring to the meaning represented by a Deixiscript "Idea" specifically.

 Another component of a Deixiscript Idea is a Boolean flag we will refer to as "CMD".
 The CMD flag is there because simple sentences in natural language can be "statements" (matters of fact, acritical declarations of some knowledge assumed to be true) or "questions" (expressions of the desire to learn about a specific fact or facts in the world).
 In English, both statements and questions are expressed in the grammatical mood known as "indicative".

 There are other grammatical moods such as "subjunctive" (to express unreal or hypothetical situations) and "imperative" (to give orders).
 We won't be needing an explicit subjunctive mood (it is rarely used in English anyway), and we will be using a different kind of sentence all-together to express the "imperative mood" as we shall see.